 What we don’t: Too small for some and difficult to get back into its stuff sack.

-The Therm-a-Rest Compressible Pillow above is filled exclusively with foam, which offers great cushioning and support but adds some weight and bulk.
-Enter Nemo's Fillo Pillow, which has a hybrid foam/air construction that allows it to be a bit lighter and far more compressible without a major impact on all-night comfort.
+Utilizing a hybrid foam/air construction, Nemo’s Fillo Pillow is a bit lighter and far more compressible than all-foam alternatives without any major impact on sleeping comfort.
 All in all, it’s a simple but well-executed design: Once removed from its attached stuff sack, the foam inside will begin to inflate, and you can top it off by blowing into the air valve at the side, which is easy to open and close with a quick twist.
 This gives the Fillo a super plush and premium feel without the balloon-like shape of standard inflatable designs like Sea to Summit’s Aeros offerings below.
-And at a manageable 6 x 4 inches when compressed, the Fillo is noticeably smaller than Therm-a-Rest’s Compressible Pillow above (12 x 7 x 4 in.), making it the better pick for bringing along on the occasional backpacking trip.
+And at a respectable 6 by 4 inches when compressed, the Fillo is entirely manageable for bringing along on the occasional backpacking trip.
+Taken together, it’s a well-rounded design that we’re always happy to lay our head on after long days outside.

 No pillow is perfect, however, and the Nemo Fillo does come with a few downsides.
-First, at 17 inches long and 11 inches wide, it’s noticeably smaller than Therm-a-Rest’s Compressible Pillow above, which measures 18 x 13 inches for the “regular” size.
+First, at 17 inches long and 11 inches wide, it’s noticeably smaller than an alternative like Therm-a-Rest’s Compressible Pillow Cinch below, which measures 18 x 13 inches for the “regular” size.
 It’s also thinner at 4 inches compared to the Therm-a-Rest’s 6-inch-thick build, which is a downside for side sleepers and those prone to tossing and turning throughout the night.
-It’s worth noting that Nemo does make the Fillo in a larger “King” version, which is 17 inches long, 14 inches wide, and 6 inches thick but costs $30 more than the standard version here (and double the price of the Therm-a-Rest).
-Finally, the Fillo takes some patience and finesse to get back into its stuff sack—we’ve found it works best to fold it in half lengthwise before rolling it up.
+It’s worth noting that Nemo does offer larger options in the collection—including the Fillo Wide and Fillo King Luxury—but they will run you an additional $10 to $25.
+A final complaint is that the Fillo takes some patience and finesse to get back into its stuff sack—we’ve found it works best to fold it in half lengthwise before rolling it up.
 But there’s a reason this pillow is so popular: If the dimensions work for you, the Fillo packs in excellent comfort and support for its weight and size.

 See the Nemo Fillo Pillow